-Dementia refers to a group of symptoms suggesting cognitive decline.
+Dementia refers to a group of symptoms resulting in cognitive decline.
 This includes problems with memory, communication, and concentration.
-Dementia can happen after your brain has been damaged by an injury or disease like a stroke.
+Dementia can happen after your brain has been damaged by an injury or disease, such as a stroke.

 A stroke, or a “brain attack,” occurs when blood flow to the brain is interrupted.
 If this happens because a blood vessel bursts, it’s known as a hemorrhagic stroke.
 Although this type of stroke is less common, it’s more likely to result in death.

-If blood flow is only interrupted for short time, it’s known as a transient ischemic attack (TIA), or a “mini-stroke.”
-TIA lasts less than 24 hours before disappearing.
+If blood flow is only interrupted for short time, it’s known as a transient ischemic attack (TIA), or “ministroke.”
+TIA symptoms lasts less than 24 hours before disappearing.

 Vascular dementia can make it difficult for you to process information.
 Although it’s a common post-stroke problem, not everyone who has a stroke is at risk for vascular dementia.
 Your risk depends on the location and severity of your stroke.
 Your age, sex, and family history are also factors.

-In a 2012 study, researchers reviewed nine studies on dementia in people who have had a stroke.
+In a 2012 study, one researcher reviewed nine studies on dementia in people who’ve had a stroke.
 In total, the study looked at 5,514 people with pre- or post-stroke dementia.
-Researchers found that rates of post-stroke dementia were between 9.6 and 14.4 percent in people who have had one stroke.
+The study found that rates of post-stroke dementia were between 9.6 and 14.4 percent in people who’ve had one stroke.
 This rate increased to 29.6 to 53.1 percent in people with recurrent stroke.

 It’s worth noting that adults over age 65 who have a high risk of stroke also have a high risk of dementia unrelated to stroke.
-In the same 2012 study, researchers found that stroke is a risk factor for dementia, and dementia is a risk factor for stroke.
+In the same 2012 study, it was determined that stroke is a risk factor for dementia, and dementia is a risk factor for stroke.

-Rates from nine studies show that about 10 percent of people who have had a stroke will develop dementia within the first year after the stroke.
+Rates from 9 studies show that about 10 percent of people who’ve had a stroke will develop dementia within the first year after the stroke.

 There are four different types of vascular dementia.
 Three of these types are related to stroke.
-Each type is in a different part of the brain and results from a different type of damage.
+Each type affects a different part of the brain and results from a different type of damage.
 Symptoms vary and can progress in different ways.

-An infarct refers to an area of cells that’s died from a lack of blood supply.
+An infarct refers to an area of cells that has died from a lack of blood supply.
 This typically happens when someone has one large ischemic stroke.

-This type generally occurs after a person has multiple mini-strokes over time.
-These mini-strokes can cause tiny spots of damage scattered throughout the brain.
+This type generally occurs after a person has had multiple ministrokes over time.
+These ministrokes can cause tiny spots of damage scattered throughout the brain.

-Although this type is caused by small vessel disease, it’s associated with lacunar stroke.
+Subcortical dementia is caused by small vessel disease.
 Small vessel disease can happen when vessels deep inside your brain become completely blocked as a result of a lacunar stroke.
-The resulting damage may progress to subcortical vascular dementia.
+The resulting damage may progress to subcortical dementia.

 When vascular dementia occurs at the same time as Alzheimer’s disease, it’s known as mixed dementia.
 One of the two types is generally more apparent.
 The dominant type will determine the course of treatment.

-The symptoms of vascular dementia can vary from person to person, and type to type.
+The symptoms of vascular dementia can vary from person to person and from type to type.
 If you’ve had a stroke, you may find that your symptoms develop suddenly.
 Symptoms typically develop more gradually when vascular dementia is the result of another condition, such as small vessel disease.

 Early cognitive symptoms of vascular dementia include: